Aymanunischolar/Smart-Blog/README.md

 pip install -r requirements.txt

 5️⃣ Environment Configuration
-Locate the .env file in the root directory.
+Locate the .env file in the title page of ppt
+.

 Open it and add your Google Gemini API key:

 Code snippet

 GEMINI_API_KEY="your_actual_api_key_here"
-I have added my env file with my key, and that can be used
+I have added my env file with my key in the ppt, and that can be used

 1. Initialize the Server
 You don't need to create the database manually; the app will automatically generate blog.db for the first run.